 Milk, Cheese, Curd and other dairy products are also an essential part of the diet during this stage.
 Especially for breastfeeding mothers, the calcium requirement of the body increases.
 Dairy products being the rich source of Calcium should be consumed at least 2-3 servings per day.
 Not only this makes sure that your calcium requirements are met but also reduces the risk of bones and joint-related problems.

-Foods to Avoid Diet During 4-6 Months After Delivery:
+Foods to Avoid in Diet During 4-6 Months After Delivery:

 While the body is still changing at this point, here are a few things that are a big NO: